 Why isn’t there solo queue in valorant?

 That’s all we have on Valorant’s ranked mode so far.
-Obviously the game is still in closed beta, so things can change, but for now get stuck in, earn a Twitch drop, and get to grips with the game’s many agents.
+We’ll update this guide once the mode goes live again, but for now get stuck in and get to grips with the game’s many agents.
+If you’re a console player looking for details on a Valorant console release date, then we’ve got a guide for that too.